What does 'WEEN DREAM do, exactly?

 Jefferson, LA 70121

 'WEEN DREAM started in New Orleans and is headquartered there, but it is a national 501(c)(3) nonprofit whose donors and supporters are located across America.
 'WEEN DREAM has received costume and money donations most states.
-We also receive costume applications from families across the country, and in 2015 we gave costumes to kids in 24 states.
+We also receive costume applications from families across the country, and in 2017 we gave costumes to over 2,200 kids in 30 states.
 We help as many kids as we can each year regardless of where they live.

 'WEEN DREAM was founded with the intention of promoting costume donation across America; it makes the most sense to keep donated costumes in their local area instead of shipping them to kids in need elsewhere.
 We hope to continue working with the public to encourage costume donation programs all over the country.